Not long ago, Stanley Louissaint, president of IT consulting and services firm Fluid Designs, was driving on a...

-Yet, sales and marketing for MSP businesses and other channel firms can be an area that company executives neglect, Louissaint observed.
+Yet, sales and marketing for MSPs and other channel firms can be an area that company executives neglect, Louissaint observed.
 "In fact, many of us are not sales people by default" but rather are technicians or practitioners who have morphed into the role.

 "All of a channel firm's [sales and marketing] strategies will be fruitless if you cannot close the sale once that prospect that you fought for is in front of you.
 It is extremely important to spend money on self-development to help you in your sales process," he added.

 It's fair to say sales and marketing efforts are not the bailiwick of channel firms.
-We asked industry experts to discuss the common mistakes when it comes to selling and marketing for MSP firms, the misperceptions about SMB customer needs and how they can improve their efforts.
+We asked industry experts to discuss the common mistakes when it comes to selling and marketing for MSPs, the misperceptions about SMB customer needs and how they can improve their efforts.

-What are the common missteps partners make in developing their marketing and sales strategies?
+What are the common missteps that happen in sales and marketing for MSPs?

 Louissaint: I think the biggest misstep that partners make is not sticking with the plan.
 We often are looking for immediate results, and that's not the correct approach.